Big Blue Rocket Limited Broadband Service Terms

 By continuous total loss of broadband service we mean the inability to make a connection to the internet through our fibre/FWA broadband due to a fault in any part of our network up to and including the main router for your property.

 You will need to contact us to claim the rental credit.
 We will take the amount we owe you off your next bill, unless you ask us to make a bank transfer.
-Unless we are negligent, our only responsibility is to pay you the rental credit as described in paragraph 26.
+Unless we are negligent, our only responsibility is to pay you the rental credit as described above.

 Where you set up management controls, you acknowledge that individual websites are categorised for barring by our third party supplier.
 We are not responsible in any way for how particular websites are categorised or your continued ability to access any websites not categorised for barring.